daim147/daim147/README.md

 Timezone: Europe/Vienna (CEST)
 </p>
 <br />
-<p>In my latest project, I created an <a href="https://github.com/YuriDevAT/sos-animals">SOS Animal App</a> which will help abandoned animals get help from Animal welfare organizations in Romania when people reporting them via this app.
-I created this project to participate in my first hackathon - Clerk x Hashnode Hackathon July 2021. 🏆 This project was one of the Runner Up Winners. 🥳</p>

 <p>:muscle: I am currently ... helping others to get into tech too by creating content using Twitter.</p>
 <p>:eyes: I’m currently learning ... everything I need to filling my gaps to become a better programmer.</p>
 <p>:raising_hand: I’m looking to collaborate with ...
 Open Source.</p>
 <p>:speech_balloon: Ask me about anything related to... my content.
 I am happy to help.</p>
-<p>:ghost: Fun fact: ...
-I studied Musicology and Japanese studies, but I am now a selftaught developer working in Vienna. </p>

 <br />
 <br />
 <p>